bnb-chain/greenfield/docs/architecture/10-data_availability_challenge.md

 ## Workflow

-The data availability challenge mechanism workflow is as below:
+The data availability challenge workflow is as below:

 1. Anyone can submit a transaction to challenge data availability, the challenge information would be recorded on-chain temporarily, and also would be written into the typed event after the transaction has been executed.